 I am 24 years and is suddenly starting to get pimples again, which is tremendously frustrating.
-Especially because im of course really not a teenager anymore.
+Especially because I am not a teenager anymore.
 However, I was lucky not to get very many pimples in my teens, but it remains enormously frustrating to get them now.

 However, I am beginning to workout and exercise a lot and sometimes I’m running a long trip.
 My question is why does workout and exercise cause pimples?
 So could it be because I started exercising?
 I suddenly have many pimples – it is very similar to acne, where I have many great yellow spots.

 Could it be because of my training that I now suddenly get pimples?

 Hope you will answer my questions and maybe come up with some advice on how I can continue to train – and exercise and do workouts without getting pimples.
 I am really happy that I started working out, I believe it gives me more energy.
 It’s just enormously frustrating and really not funny suddenly to have many pimples.